w3c/wcag2ict/key-terms.md

 <DL><DT>software (as used in WCAG2ICT)</DT><DD>

-software products or software aspects of hardware-software products that have a user interface and do not require a separate [user agent](#user-agent) to present any of its [content](#content-on-and-off-the-web)
+software products or software aspects of hardware-software products that have a user interface and do not depend upon a separate [user agent](#user-agent) to present any of its [content](#content-on-and-off-the-web)
 </DD></DL>
 <div class="note">